 Many people fear the experience of having a tooth removed.
 They worry that it will hurt, and that it will be scary.
 For most people, however, a tooth extraction is not traumatic.
 Dentists know how to do it without pain, and they manage it quickly and without complications.
 Once in awhile, though, a patient who has had a tooth removed will experience what is called dry socket.

 What Is Dry Socket?

 The medical term for it is alveolar osteitis which means an inflammation of the alveolar bone, a part of the upper or lower jaw bone.
 This condition occurs when a blood clot fails to form or is lost from the socket, leaving the bone exposed in the mouth.
 Often food and other debris may become lodged in the socket, and frequently dry socket will occur when a smoker has a tooth removed, but does not refrain from smoking until full healing has occurred.
-Other people at greater risk for developing dry socket after a tooth extraction include women on birth control, people with poor oral hygiene or a history of dry socket, and patients who are getting wisdom teeth removed.
+Other people at greater risk for developing dry socket after a tooth extraction include women on birth control, people with poor oral hygiene or a history of this condition, and patients who are getting wisdom teeth removed.

 Other symptoms of dry socket include bad breath (halitosis) and a bad taste in the mouth.
 If you experience these along with pain after a tooth extraction, dry socket is likely your problem.

 What helps?
 In order to relieve the pain and speed healing, your dentist will recommend pain killers in addition to cleaning of the tooth socket, often daily, and packing it with a medicated dressing.
-When the pain ebbs, the dentist will discontinue the dressings so healing can occur faster.
-Your dentist may also recommend that you rinse your mouth carefully with saline water as well.
+When the pain subsides, the dentist will discontinue the dressings so healing can occur faster.
+Your dentist may recommend that you rinse your mouth carefully with saline water as well.